gomberg5264/cheap-flight-finder/README.md

 ## Installation notes

-After cloning the repo the following commands have to be run:
+After cloning the repository the following commands have to be run:

 1. npm install
 2. npm start
 3. open http://localhost:4200/

-It's also possible to run the application in production mode with running 'npm prod' instead of 'npm start'.
+It's also possible to run the application in production mode with running 'npm run prod' instead of 'npm start'.

 ## Development notes